Increase Your Odds of Survival

 - Request deposits from new customers: During this time, when someone books your services or venue for catering or events, now’s the time to request some payment up front to hold their place.
 Or consider increasing the amount of the deposit, or offering a discount for anyone who pays in full upfront.

 - Send invoices more frequently: Many small business owners sit down once a month to create their invoices and send them off.
 Increase the cadence to biweekly or weekly.
 Because the sooner people get their bills, the sooner they’ll pay you.

 - Focus on past-due accounts: If someone is late on their bill, it’s time to follow up.
 Don’t be shy about getting on the phone and asking (politely) when they can issue a payment.
 Then follow up with an invoice.
 Make it easy for them by offering to accept a card payment over the phone.
 What if it’s been several months or even a year since you last tried to get a payment?
 Call them anyway; you just might catch them at a time when they can make good on what they owe you.

-While there's no magic bullet solution to managing cash flow through a crisis, being proactive with your lenders and pursuing the solutions that have been made available to small-business owners can keep you afloat during these unprecedented times.
+While there’s no magic bullet solution to managing cash flow through a crisis, being proactive with your lenders and pursuing the solutions that have been made available to small-business owners can keep you afloat during challenging times.